carneades/carneades-4/Roadmap.md

 - Argument construction, via a CHR inference engine

 # v4.3

+- Argument validation, by matching arguments to schemes
+- Argumentation scheme validation, checking for syntatic and semantic errors in a theory (knowledge-base)
+- Native implementation of a CHR inference engine, in Go, for constructing arguments.
+Removes the dependency on Prolog.

+# v4.4
 - CRUD (Create, Read, Update and Delete) operations for managing argument graphs using the Open Source CoachDB document database system
 - Create and upload argument graphs to a CoachDB database
 - Search for, retreive and read (view) argument graphs in the database